duiyuan/preda/README.md

 **Description：**

-Stop the stopwatch to restart
+Reset the timer and start timing

 **Command：**